History

 Program Requirements

-Students are required to take six credits that add a wider worldview to their curriculum, including courses that cover Latin American, Asian, African, or Middle Eastern history.
+You'll be required to take 6 credits that add a wider worldview to your curriculum, including courses that cover Latin American, Asian, African or Middle Eastern history.

 • HIST 161 Latin American Civilization